1on1pt/stock-analysis/README.md

 3. ReDim tickerStartingPrices(12) As Single
 4. ReDim tickerEndingPrices(12) As Single

 The variable tickerIndex was used to match the ticker symbol via the ticker array with tickerVolumes, tickerStartingPrices, and ticker EndingPrices.
-See below the refactored code:
+See refactored code below.

     'Initialize array of all tickers
     Dim tickers(12) As String